 - You will be respected and rewarded for your accomplishments and skills.

 If the above strengths and characteristics describe you, you might as well consider CNC machine operating as a professional.
 That does not mean it has to substitute your current or dream profession, but you can take it up as a hobby or side hustle.
-Be ready to make more, and that might lead to taking the career seriously.
+Be ready to make more, which might lead to taking the career seriously.

 - You have to translate engineering drawings and requirements into dimensions for production.

-- The CNC machine has to operate in line with the company’s guidelines, and going off route misses the whole point of the machine.
+- The CNC machine has to operate in line with the company’s guidelines, and going off-route misses the whole point of the machine.